MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-linux-portal.md

 6. On the **Settings** page, make any desired changes to the defaults.

-   - Beginning with Azure Stack version 1808, you can configure **Storage** where you can choose to use *managed disks*.
-Prior to version 1808 only unmanaged disks can be used.
+   - Beginning with Azure Stack version 1808, you can configure **Storage** and choose to use *managed disks*.
+In versions prior to 1808, only unmanaged disks can be used.
      ![Configure storage for managed disks](media/azure-stack-quick-linux-portal/linux-03.PNG)

      When your configurations are ready, select **OK** to continue.